15 Types Of Patio Doors (Opening Styles & Designs)

 A tinted or laminated balcony entryway can help somewhat curb heat loss.
 On the other hand, an energy-efficient door can be made from two panes of glass (insulated with argon in between) with a frame made of wood, vinyl, or fiberglass.
 A double-pane glass type provides superior energy efficiency, offers UV protection, and can reduce excess outside noise.

 In most entryway labels sold in the US, you’d find an NFRC (National Fenestration Rating Council) label that helps you identify how the product performs in a particular climate.
 Look for the Solar Heat Gain Coefficient and U-Factor ratings.
 The former measures how much solar radiation can be absorbed by the door, while the latter measures the product’s capacity to keep heat from the inside.
-[Source: NFRC
+[Source: NFRC]

 For regions with more extreme climates, triple-pane glass doors offer even better insulation properties.
 There is a 10% to 15% increase in cost by opting for a triple pane over double pane glass.
 Whether that is worthwhile depends on your heating and cooling costs and budget.

 Up to 30% of a home’s heating can be lost through windows and doors.
-Check the indicated thermal resistance or R-value of your balcony door.
+Check the indicated thermal resistance or R-value of your models.
 The higher the value, the better its insulation capacity.
 [Source: energy.gov].
+Make sure that the installation is professionally done to guarantee its tight fit.

-Energy efficiency is a major factor when choosing between sliding glass doors and French veranda doors.
-Generally, a sliding glass door’s tighter seal and insulation make it a more energy-efficient option than traditional French doors.
+Energy efficiency is a major factor when choosing between sliding glass and French veranda doors.
+Generally, a sliding glass models tighter seal and insulation make it a more energy-efficient option than traditional French doors.
+However, if you prefer the look of French styles, energy-efficient models are available that still provide excellent insulation and reduce energy loss.